Wednesday, 10 June 2009

 case of the ex

-After my tutoring session last night, my student's grandmother shared a delightful anecdote about her past.
-We were discussing names, and she told me that when she was pregnant with her only child, her late husband was adamant about naming the baby *Alex, regardless of the baby's gender.
-His reason was that it was the name of his high school sweetheart.
-Being young and easygoing, she agreed and named their daughter *Alex.
-Looking back, she found it a bit peculiar.
-She chuckled and shook her head in disbelief as she recounted the story.
-After 40 years, all you can do is laugh about it.
-I couldn't help but joke, "Well, at least whenever you're annoyed with your daughter, you have an extra reason to frown at her name."
+After my tutoring session last night, my student’s grandmother shared a delightful anecdote from her past.
+We were talking about names when she told me that, during her pregnancy with her only child, her late husband insisted on naming the baby *Alex, regardless of gender.
+His reason?
+It was the name of his high school sweetheart.
+Being young and easygoing, she agreed, and their daughter was named Alex.

 Saturday, 6 June 2009